 Illustration and Design for Jewellery

 A jewellery course designed to provide participants with new skills in drawing, tips and shortcuts for creating beautiful work and a portfolio to build on in the future.
-The course will help you successfully communicate your creative expressions and ideas...
+The course will help you successfully communicate your creative design ideas...

 Taught by: Sophie Breitmeyer.

 A jewellery course designed to provide participants with new skills in drawing, tips and shortcuts for creating beautiful work and a portfolio to build on in the future.
-The course will help you successfully communicate your creative expressions and ideas.
-It will explore a number of illustration and design skills and culminate with a group critique that will enable you can share your approach and ideas with others.
+The course will help you successfully communicate your creative design ideas.
+It will explore a number of illustration and design skills and culminate with a group critique that will enable you to share your approach and ideas with others.

 Who should take this course?

-Anyone with basic making skills who wants to learn how to research concepts, understand the design process and develop drawing skills towards building a portfolio of work for future studies or personal development.
+Anyone with basic making skills who wants to learn how to research concepts and to understand the jewellery design process.

-You will then spend time investigating how to find unusual reference material from a variety of sources, using London and its museums and galleries as a place of inspiration.
+You will then spend time investigating how to find unusual reference material from a variety of sources, using London and its museums and galleries as a source of inspiration.